-While attempting to open your Access Database, if you encounter an error message that reads: “ID is not an index in this table”, it indicates that your Access Database file has become corrupt.
-Due to this corruption error, the file becomes inaccessible.
-This calls for an effective recovery process.
+While attempting to open an Access Database, if you encounter an error message that reads: “’Id’ is not an index in this table”, it indicates that your Access Database file has become corrupt.

-- The database is shared over a network in a multi-user environment.
-A copy of the database might be accessed by 4 to 5 users on an average, at a single time.
+- The database is shared over a network in a multi-user environment; and, a copy of the database is accessed by multiple users simultaneously.

 - The error message makes reference to the Visual Basic (VB) code.
 However, it is quite impossible to access the VB editor to check the real cause of the interruption.

 - Different versions of the application (Access Database) are used over the network by different users.
 There are systems running Access 2007 and systems that are running Access 2010.

 How to Repair your Corrupt Access Database File?

 After you encounter the MS Access error message “‘Id’ is not an index in this table”, try to Compact and Repair Access Database.
 If this doesn’t work, try the following solutions: